Quantcast

 The domain name was secured only two weeks ago, meaning this campaign will take less than four months to go from inception to completion.
 (NOTE: Initially, only the .org domain had been secured, but Tinker elected to obtain the .com domain after a suggestion by The Financial Brand.)

-According to this article in the Credit Union Times, Tinker FCU will apparently be utilizing a “panel of judges” in conjunction with online voting.
+According to an article in the Credit Union Times, Tinker FCU will apparently be utilizing a “panel of judges” in conjunction with online voting.
 It’s unclear whether these judges will be pre-screening entries to choose which videos will be voted on, or whether they will actually carry some sway over the selection of the final winner.
 Online votes are frequently abused, so the “judges” may be the credit union’s way of contending with manipulated results.

 To promote the contest, Tinker FCU is sending e-mails to 600 college professors and select high school officials across Oklahoma.